will-hossack/Poptics/docs/tio.rst

 This module has been written and mainly tested on Linix and MacOs bit should work under Windows, but this has not been tested.

+Recent update to use Python logging methods for errors and information.

 Reading Basic Types
 ===================